Chitnis

+Prachi Deshpande, a prominent Indian historian, writes:

 "As Malhar Ramrao observed, it was not enough for the Chitnis to be literate; his office was political, and he had to often read the king's mind and anticipate his intentions, which required much imagination and intelligence."

 This surname may be found among Deshastha Rigvedi Brahmin (DRB) and Chandraseniya Kayastha Prabhu (CKP) communities.

 Notable people

 Notable people with the surname include: